botilarm/botilarm.github.io/docs/02-Component-Selection/Component-Selection.md

     | More descriptive capability than 7 segment display                                        | Significantly more pins required.
     | Less current draw than LCD                                                                | More expensive than 7 segment version |
     | Simpler than LCD                                                                          | Must buy in bulk far exceeding project budget.
+    ||Surface mount

+**Choice:** uxcell 3 bit 7 segment display

+**Rationale:** This product fulfills the need to display power/energy use without too much complexity, is one of the cheapest options, and can be delivered quickly.